zemian/oraclejet-for-vuejs-examples/readme.md

 The Oracle JET library uses KnockoutJS as its UI and model binding, and includes a large set of UI components (including charts and graphs).
 So comparing it to VueJS itself is not strictly fair, since VueJS is at a lower level.
-A VueJS based UI library such as [Vuetify](https://vuetifyjs.com/) would be more similar to OJET, but the original VueJS distribution comes with some very interesting examples that demonstrate implementation through libraries.
+A VueJS based UI library such as [Vuetify](https://vuetifyjs.com/) would be more similar to OJET.
+However the original VueJS distribution comes with some very interesting demos, therefore I wanted to convert them using OJET; and see how the implementation differ with each other.
+These examples did not focus heavily on the UI, but rather just how the model interact with HTML DOM elements rendering.

 There are some additional comparison notes inside each `.js` file as comments for the example, which can be found under the `src/js/examples` directory.